-In order to promote competition in the provision of electronic communications networks and services and following the prior European legislation, the EECC contemplates that NRAs shall carry out periodic market reviews consisting of three main steps:
+In order to promote competition in the provision of electronic communications networks and services and following the prior European legislation, the EECC contemplates that national regulation authorities ("NRAs") shall carry out periodic market reviews consisting of three main steps:

-- 1. Relevant market definition: identify markets displaying characteristics, which may justify the imposition of ex ante regulatory obligations.
-Any market which satisfies the following three criteria in the absence of regulation will be subject to ex ante regulation: barriers to entry, low tendency towards competition, and insufficiency of ex post competition law remedies. - 2.
-SMP operators' identification: national regulation authorities ("NRAs") must carry out an analysis of the relevant markets, taking into account the guidelines set by the European regulations.
-Where an NRA concludes that there is no effective competition in a market, it must identify the operators with SMP in that market; and - 3.
-Imposition of ex ante obligations on the SMP operators in the market: taking into account the circumstances and particularities of the market, the NRA may impose the appropriate ex ante obligations to attempt to ensure the maintenance of an effective competition in the analysed market.
+- Relevant market definition: identify markets displaying characteristics, which may justify the imposition of ex ante regulatory obligations.
+Any market which satisfies the following three criteria in the absence of regulation will be subject to ex ante regulation: barriers to entry, low tendency towards competition, and insufficiency of ex post competition law remedies. - SMP operators' identification: NRAs must carry out an analysis of the relevant markets, taking into account the guidelines set by the European regulations.
+Where an NRA concludes that there is no effective competition in a market, it must identify the operators with SMP in that market; and - Imposition of ex ante obligations on the SMP operators in the market: taking into account the circumstances and particularities of the market, the NRA may impose the appropriate ex ante obligations to attempt to ensure the maintenance of an effective competition in the analysed market.

-The 2014 Commission Recommendation mentioned above identifies in its annex the markets that shall require an analysis by the NRAs.
-Those markets do not include the wholesale access to transmission infrastructures, identified as "Market 18" (a market in which the Issuer operates), as it was excluded from those that, prima facie, require an analysis of the NRAs by the prior recommendation on this matter issued by the Commission (Recommendation 2007/879/EC of 17 December 2007, the "2007 Commission Recommendation").
+The 2014 Commission Recommendation mentioned above identified in its annex the markets that shall require an analysis by the NRAs.
+Those markets do not include the wholesale broadcasting transmission services, identified as "Market 18" (a market in which the Group operates), as it was excluded from those that, prima facie, require an analysis of the NRAs by the prior recommendation on this matter issued by the Commission (Recommendation 2007/879/EC of 17 December 2007, the "2007 Commission Recommendation").
 To reach this conclusion the 2007 Commission Recommendation argued that: